Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

 \end{notation}

-\subsection{Bistable solutions}
+\subsubsection{Bistable solutions}

-Our targets are bistable solutions, let us recall their definition already stated in \cite{Risler_globalRelaxation_2016}. \begin{definition} A solution $(x,t)\mapsto u(x,t)$ of system~\cref{hyp_syst} is called a \emph{bistable solution} if there are two (possibly equal) points $m_-$ and $m_+$ in $\mmm$ such that the quantities:
+Let us recall the following definition, already stated in \cite{Risler_globalRelaxation_2016}. \begin{definition}[bistable solution] A solution $(x,t)\mapsto u(x,t)$ of system~\cref{hyp_syst} is called a \emph{bistable solution} if there are two (possibly equal) points $m_-$ and $m_+$ in $\mmm$ such that the quantities

-both approach $0$ when time approaches $+\infty$.
+both approach $0$ as time goes to $+\infty$.
 More precisely, such a solution is called a \emph{bistable solution connecting $m_-$ to $m_+$} (see \cref{fig:bist_sol}).

 \end{definition}